reimagined/resolve/docs/tutorial.md

 In the previous lesson, you modified your application so that it can answer queries.
 However, at this moment, your application does not provide a [frontent](frontend.md) that would present this data to an end-user.
 In this lesson, you will learn how to create a React frontend to display your reSolve application's data.

-To keep the example code simple, in this lesson you will only display items of a single shopping list.
+In this lesson you will only display a single shopping list's items to keep the example code simple.
 Later on, you will add support for multiple shopping lists and provide the required means of navigation between lists.

 This tutorial sticks to React + Redux as the default choice for building a frontend for a reSolve application.
 Both React and Redux work well in conjunction with reSolve's infrastructure.
 ReSolve comes with the client **resolve-redux** library that provides HOCs allowing you to easily connect your React components to the backend.